 by Terry Heick

-4. Student self-assessment is tricky, but a key matter of understanding.
+IV.
+Student self-assessment is tricky but a key matter of understanding.
 According to Ross & Rolheiser, “Students who are taught self-evaluation skills are more likely to persist on difficult tasks, be more confident about their ability, and take greater responsibility for their work.”
 (Ross & Rolheiser 2001)

-5. Assessments can obscure more than they reveal.
+V. Assessments of learning can sometimes obscure more than they reveal.
 If the assessment is precisely aligned to a given standard, and that standard isn’t properly understood by both the teacher and assessment designer, and there isn’t a common language between students, teacher, assessment designer, and curriculum developers about content and its implications, there is significant “noise” in data that can mislead those wishing to use the data, and disrupt any effort towards data-based instruction.

-6. You see understanding or achievement or career and college-readiness; students see grades and performance (e.g., a lack or abundance of failure) (Atkinson 1964).
+VI.
+Teachers often see understanding or achievement or career and college-readiness; students often see grades and performance (e.g., a lack or abundance of failure) (Atkinson 1964).

-7. Self-evaluation and self-grading are different.
-“Self-evaluation” does not mean that the students determine the grades for their assignments and courses instead of the teacher.
-In this paper self-evaluation refers to the understanding and application of explicit criteria to one’s own work and behavior for the purpose of judging if one has met specified goals (Andrade 2006).
+VII.
+Self-evaluation and self-grading are different.
+‘Self-evaluation’ does not mean that the students determine the grades for their assignments and courses instead of the teacher.
+Here, self-evaluation refers to the understanding and application of explicit criteria to one’s own work and behavior for the purpose of judging if one has met specified goals (Andrade 2006).

-8. If it’s not married to curriculum and learning models, it’s just another assignment.
+VIII.
+If the assessment is not married to curriculum and learning models, it’s just another assignment.
 That is, if the data gleaned from the assessment isn’t used immediately to substantively revise planned instruction, it’s at best practice, and at worst, extra work for the teacher and student.
-If assessment, curriculum, and learning models don’t “talk” to one one another, there is slack in the chain.
+If assessment, curriculum, and learning models don’t ‘talk’ to one another, there is slack in the chain.

-9. As with rigor, “high” is a relative term.
+IX.
+As with rigor, ‘high’ is a relative term.
 High expectations–if personalized and attainable–can promote persistence in students (Brophy 2004).
-Overly simple assessments to boost “confidence” are temporary.
+Overly simple assessments to boost ‘confidence’ are temporary.
 The psychology of assessment is as critical as the pedagogy and content implications.

-10. Designing assessment that has diverse measures of success that “speak” to the student is critical to meaningful assessment.
+X. Designing assessment that has diverse measures of success that ‘speak’ to the student is critical to meaningful assessment.
 Students are often motivated to avoid failure rather than achieve success (Atkinson 1964).

-12. The classroom isn’t “the real world.”
-It’s easy to say invoke “the real world” when discussing grading and assessements (e.g., “If a law school student doesn’t study for the Bar and fail, they don’t get to become lawyers.
+XII.
+The classroom isn’t ‘the real world.’
+It’s easy to say invoke ‘the real world’ when discussing grading and assessments (e.g., “If a law school student doesn’t study for the Bar and fail, they don’t get to become lawyers.
 The same applied to you in this classroom, as I am preparing you for the real world.”)
 Children (in part) practicing to become adults is different than the high-stakes game of actually being an adult.
 The classroom should be a place where students come to understand the ‘real world’ without feeling its sting.

 XIV.
 Every assessment is flawed.
 (Nothing is perfect.)
 That means that the more frequent, student-centered, and ‘non-threatening’ the assessment is (here are some examples of non-threatening assessments) the better.
 It’s tempting to overvalue each assessment as some kind of measuring stick of human potential.
 At best, it’s an imperfect snapshot–and that’s okay.
 We just need to make sure teachers and students and parents are all aware and respond to results accordingly.

 XVI.
 Confirmation bias within assessment is easy to fall for–looking for data to support what you already suspect.
 Force yourself to see it the other way.
 Consider what the data says about what you’re teaching and how students are learning rather than looking too broadly (e.g., saying ‘they’ are ‘doing well’) or looking for data to support ideas you already have.

 XVII.
-Assessment doesn’t have to mean “test.”
-All student work has a world of “data” to offer.
+Assessment doesn’t have to mean ‘test.’
+All student work has a world of ‘data’ to offer.
 How much you gain depends on what you’re looking for.
 (Admittedly, this truth isn’t really inconvenient at all.)

 The Inconvenient Truth About Assessment